philwhiles/frettler/README.md

 notes different, and keeping sight of the root helps when practicing:

 `--group` or `-g` followed by a number determines the number of notes to look for on each string, before moving to the next string.
 If not used, the default group is 0.
 `--position` or `-p` followed by a number determines where the box sequence starts in the scale.
-If not used, it default to 0, meaning the sequence starts on the root or P1.
-Use `-p 1` and the sequence will start on the 2nd note of the scale.
+If not used, it defaults to 1, meaning the sequence starts on the root or P1.
+Use `-p 2` and the sequence will start on the 2nd note of the scale.

 Here is an example of a boxed diatonic chord, using `./frettler guitar box c scale_major` :